Information-theoretic lower bounds for distributed function computation: Multi-cutset analysis

 \subsection{Lower bounds on computation time}

-We now build on the results presented above to obtain lower bounds on the $(\eps,\delta)$-computation time by reducing the original problem to function computation over a chain of bidirectional noisy links.
+We now build on the results presented above to obtain lower bounds on the $T(\eps,\delta)$ by reducing the original problem to function computation over bidirected chains.
 We first provide the result for an arbitrary network, and then particularize it to several specific topologies (namely, chains, rings, grids, and trees).